Which AI Video Generator is the Best? | A Breakdown of the Top AI Video Tools

 Overall, Haiper gets the job done, but it’s probably not the best tool if you’re aiming for cinematic videos or professional quality.

-2. Hotshot
+2. HOTSHOT

 Hotshot is a relatively new AI video generator built by a team of only 4 people who boldly claim that Hotshot is comparable to SORA.
 (We’ll see!)